 The mix has pumice, sand & redwood bark, which are all great for drainage.
 There's also peat moss to help with the acidity & moisture retention.
 This one is available in a big bag at local nurseries or hardware stores.

 Another good option is Kellogg Palm, Cactus & Citrus All Purpose Mix.
 You can use the mix for kumquat trees in containers as well as those in ground.
-It ships in a big 1 cu. ft bag at a super cheap price on Home Depot.
+It ships in a big 1 cubic ft bag at a super cheap price on Home Depot.

 Kellogg's Citrus & Palm mix |